 I live in the location of the PREP course, can I just stay at home during the PREP Course?

-Placement, Housing, Transportation and Meals
+Placement, Housing, Transportation, Meals and Accessibility information:

 What should I know about housing, project location and transportation work?
 See details below